Garlic Noodles with Shrimp (No Butter, Ginger-Scallion Style)

 • Fresh Ginger: Fresh, not dry ginger, is needed in this recipe.

-How to Make Ginger Scallion Noodles with Shrimp
+How to Make Garlic Noodles with Shrimp

 How do I avoid overcooked shrimp?

-If you’ve enjoyed this recipe, please take a moment to leave a five-star review below.
+If you love this recipe, please take a moment to review it below.
 You could also tag me on Instagram (@forcarbssake) with a picture of your finished dish!

 Servings 4 servings